kumahq/kuma-website/app/docs/dev/policies/fault-injection.md

 Fault Injection is an inbound policy.
 Dataplanes whose configuration is modified are in the `destinations` matcher.
 {% endtip %}

-`FaultInjection` policy helps you to test your microservices against resiliency.
-Kuma provides 3 different types of failures that could be imitated in your environment.
+`FaultInjection` policy helps you to test your microservices against resiliency. {{site.mesh_product_name}} provides 3 different types of failures that could be imitated in your environment.
 These faults are [Delay](#delay), [Abort](#abort) and [ResponseBandwidth](#responsebandwidth-limit) limit.

 ## Usage